Setting Up Your Page Information/Content

 Think about your META Description as an advertisement you're writing for your page.
 But realize that your human visitors will not see it on your site's page.

-Search Engines (SEs) use your META Description tag to create the description in the search results page listing.
-The Description contents form the second half of what searchers see in an SE's listings.
+The Description forms the second half of what searchers see in an SE's listings.
 (Your Page Title forms the first half.)

 So all the rules of good copywriting apply.
 Compel the reader to click to your page.